jarlsondre/jarlsondre/README.md

 ## Jarl Sondre Sæther

 I'm a computer science student at NTNU, specializing in Artificial Intelligence.
-As a web developer I mostly work with Python and Django, but I also have experience with frontend development.
+I have experience in web development, as well as some experience in reinforcement learning.
+These are the technologies/languages I have used the most:
+- Python
+- Tensorflow/Keras
+- Django
+- Java
+- TypeScript
+- React
+- Redux
+- PostgreSQL
+- Docker
+- Kubernetes
+- Kotlin

 <!--
 **jarlsondre/jarlsondre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.